molgenis/capice-resources/README.md

 _(For a more detailed explanation on creating the train-test and validation datasets, please see the README in [train_data_creator](./train_data_creator/README.md))_

+**IMPORTANT:** Unless mentioned otherwise, filenames refer to the same file.
+So if an output filename is described in 1 step and a step later mentions the same filename, they both refer to the same file.

 1. Update the CAPICE tool:
    1. Make new branch for [CAPICE](https://github.com/molgenis/capice) and checkout this branch locally.
    2. Determine feature to add and check whether a VEP processor should be written for it (VEP processors usually don't